 (6) An application for the transfer of a licence shall be endorsed to show clearly the particulars of the licence to which it relates, but in all other respects shall be dealt with as though it were an application for the grant of a licence.

-[(7) deleted]

-[Section 18 amended by No. 55 of 2004 s.
+[Section 18 amended: No. 55 of 2004 s.
 294; No. 23 of 2014 s.
 6.]

-19. Licences may be issued for the benefit of a firm or body corporate
+19. Licences may be issued for benefit of firm or body corporate

 (1) Where it is desired that a licence shall be granted to a natural person on behalf of a firm or of a body corporate, the application —